Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 - Adebayo's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- The Nuggets allow 112.5 points per contest, eighth-ranked in the league.
+- Defensively, the Nuggets are eighth in the NBA, giving up 112.5 points per contest.

-- The Nuggets are the best team in the NBA, conceding 40.8 rebounds per game.
+- On the glass, the Nuggets are ranked No. 1 in the NBA, conceding 40.8 rebounds per contest.

-- The Nuggets allow 25.7 assists per contest, 15th-ranked in the NBA.
+- The Nuggets concede 25.7 assists per game, 15th-ranked in the NBA.

 Bam Adebayo vs. the Nuggets